rossgk2/Tensors-and-differential-forms/README.md

 ### Orientation
 * We fully explain the concepts of orientation and rotation by building them from the ground up.
 We define orientation and rotation *without* the determinant, and then develop a series of theorems that formalize intuition and *prove* that yes, orientation does indeed correspond to the sign of the determinant, and yes, rotations do indeed have determinant 1.
 We do *not* just out of the blue state these facts without motivation, as most books do, since this leads to circular reasoning.
   * It's worth having an idea of what's avoided by the correct approach.
 In the typical way of doing things, we would have the following circular series of questions and answers.
+Regarding orientation, we have:
     * Q: "Why is orientation defined to correspond to the sign of the determinant?".
     * A: "Because orientation should have antisymmetric behaivor.
 Since the determinant exhibits antisymmetric behaivor, we can use it to define orientation."
     * Q: "But why should orientation have antisymmetric behaivor?"